RTAkland/ROneBot/README-EN.md

 - This project is open source under [Apache-2.0](./LICENSE) license, that is:
-    - You can directly use the functions provided by this project without any authorization -You can distribute, modify and derive the source code at will under the condition of **indicating the source copyright information**
+    - You can directly use the functions provided by this project without any authorization
+    - You can distribute, modify and derive the source code at will under the condition of **indicating the source copyright information**

 # Star history